 Arrays

 Arrays are fundamental data structures used in programming to store collections of elements in an ordered manner.
 Each element in an array is of the same data type, allowing for efficient data management and retrieval.
-Arrays can be fixed in size, meaning their length cannot change after creation, or dynamic, allowing for resizing.
-They are widely used across various programming languages, including C++, Java, and JavaScript, each with its own syntax and features.
-Understanding arrays is crucial for effective programming, as they enable developers to organize and manipulate data efficiently in applications and algorithms.
+Arrays can be created in various programming languages, such as Swift, C#, JavaScript, and Luau, each with its own syntax and characteristics.
+For instance, Swift enforces type safety, while JavaScript allows for mixed data types within a single array.
+Understanding arrays is crucial for effective programming, as they enable developers to organize and manipulate data efficiently in their applications.

 Arrays